RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

 ---

-# 27. Transitions
+## 15. Transitions

-CSS transitions create smooth changes between states.
+CSS transitions create smooth changes between states of elements.
+Used with pseudo classes.

 Example: